BitCraftToolBox/brico/README.md

 You can join the discord server at https://discord.gg/MJGD2hZDGv.

 If you're also a developer interested in contributing, contributions are appreciated (especially if you know more about TypeScript/SolidJS than I do).
+At the moment, the codebase is a massive mess as I was recklessly adding things as I went through the game data with little forethought.
+I hope to clean things up soon.

 At the moment, the site is entirely a client-side SPA written with [SolidJS](https://solidjs.com) making heavy use of [SolidUI](https://www.solid-ui.com) and its constituent backend component libraries,